jochuang/finsight/README.md

 ## Framework <a name="framework"></a>
   This budgeting framework is inspired by the zero-based budgeting system, which is a method to allocate all money earned to expenses, savings, and investment.
   The goal is to achieve net zero when subtracting expenditures from income, so that every dollar is allocated and has a purpose.
-  I break down the main finance categories into 5 cateogries: Monthly Bills, living expense, discretionary spending, occasional spending, and savings.
+  I break down the main finance categories into 5 categories: Monthly Bills, living expense, discretionary spending, occasional spending, and savings.

 ## Documentation <a name="documentation"></a>